JesusP2/tetres/README.md

 -- [x] close sidebar on new chat
 -- [x] adjust footer
 -- [-] remove right side icons and move them to the sidebar

+-- check last message, if last message has an image url, download it in fact, only takee the last message